Health and wellbeing

 Find out more

-Receive mentoring and support from our DDI team and from other students with lived experiences of physical, mental health conditions or learning disabilities.
-Every Thursday (12-12.45pm).
+Receive mentoring and support from our Accessibility and Welfare Advice Team and from other students with lived experiences of physical, mental health conditions or learning disabilities.

 UQ offers a number of mentoring programs that provide valuable leadership and guidance through all stages of your time at UQ and beyond.